gchure/phd/src/chapter_09/section_03_cal_factor_derivation.md

 processes that generate them.
-As there are many independent processes that regulate the timing of cell division and cell growth, such as DNA replication and peptidoglycan synthesis, it is reasonable to assume that for a given culture the distribution of cell size would be normally distributed with a mean of $\langle A \rangle$ and a variance $\sigma_{\langle A \rangle}$.
+As there are many independent processes that regulate the timing of cell division and cell growth, such as DNA replication and peptidoglycan synthesis, it is reasonable to assume that for a given culture, the distribution of cell size would be normally distributed with a mean of $\langle A \rangle$ and a variance $\sigma_{\langle A \rangle}$.
 Mathematically, we can write this as
 $$